CodeWithRibo/TodoList/README.md

 ## ABOUT GHAGI MANN TODO LIST
 ![image](https://github.com/user-attachments/assets/109fedb5-acb3-4ed3-8c25-aede969e3bf9)

-GMP TODO-LIST is a simple TODO WEB APP that can create your task, read, edit, and delete your task
+GMP TODO-LIST is a simple TODO WEB APP using Laravel that can create your task, read, edit, and delete your task

 <strong>Features in GMP TODO-LIST</strong>